 By now you guys and gals in public accounting have most likely had compensation discussions with your respective firms.
-If you haven’t yet, it’s coming.
-Of those who have, we imagine that some of you were pleased.
-But it’s probably more realistic to say that a majority of you were extremely disappointed.
+We assume that some of you were pleased with the outcome.
+But it’s probably more realistic to say that a majority of you were somewhat or extremely disappointed.

 - 25th: New to the role and still developing their skills.